paszu/3DSRepo/Part-4-(2.1.0-Downgrade).md

 36. Reboot
 37. If you get a black screen, boot with the SD card remove then reinsert when you see the home menu.
 If this fails, [follow this troubleshooting guide](https://github.com/Plailect/Guide/wiki/Troubleshooting#ts_sys_down)

-##### Section III - Getting the OTP

 *(On 2DS at 2.1.0, the screen being stretched is normal)*

 **There have been multiple reports of bricks caused by leaving a 2.1.0 New 3DS in sleep mode for long periods of time.
-Because of this, you should avoid leaving the device in sleep mode and could complete the remainder of Part IV without delay (this strictly applied to devices left in sleep mode for long periods of time, not devices that are being used).**
+Because of this, you should avoid leaving the device in sleep mode and could complete Part V without delay (this strictly applies to devices left in sleep mode for long periods of time, not devices that are being used).**

-1. Go to `http://dukesrg.github.io/2xrsa.html?arm11.bin` on your 3DS
-2. OTPHelper will launch, then select the "Dump otp.bin (0x100)" option
-3. Press Select on the main menu to eject your SD card
-4. Put your SD card in your computer, then copy over `otp.bin` to a safe folder on your computer.
-10. Ensure that `otp.bin` is 256 bytes
-11. Backup `otp.bin` to multiple locations (such as online file storage)

-##### Section IV - Restoring the System
-2. Copy your `sysNAND_original.bin` backup from Section I to the root of your SD card
-2. Reinsert your SD card into your 3DS then press B to return to the main menu
-3. Go to "NAND Backup & Restore"
-4. Restore SysNAND from `sysNAND_original.bin`
-5. Cross your fingers
-6. Reboot!